Who we are...

-As a member of our thriving community, WECU® endeavors to promote education, health and community concerns.
-In addition to financial contributions WECU® employees and members alike participate and contribute to various community projects.
-Please refer to our Donations page for a complete list of the organizations and projects we have supported.
+As a member of our community, WECU® endeavors to promote education, health and community concerns.
+In addition to financial contributions, WECU® employees and members alike participate and contribute to various community projects.
+Please refer to our Donations page for more information about donations.

-- nonprofit: Credit unions are tax-exempt because of their nonprofit nature and cooperative structure.
-When the federal tax program began nearly 100 years ago, the
+- Nonprofit: Credit unions are tax-exempt because of their nonprofit nature and cooperative structure.
+When the federal tax program began nearly 100 years ago, the U.S.

-U.S. Attorney General decided credit unions should be tax-exempt because they were "organized and operated for mutual purposes (in which an organization's members share in the earnings and
+Attorney General decided credit unions should be tax-exempt because they were "organized and operated for mutual purposes (in which an organization's members share in the earnings and expenses)

 At that time, all credit unions were state chartered.
 In the 1930's, members began organizing federally chartered credit unions and the question arose: should federally chartered credit unions be tax-exempt?
 Eventually congress passed a law making federally chartered credit unions exempt from federal income tax and most state taxes due to their structure as "mutual or cooperative organizations operated entirely by and for their members."